 - Social justice (BIPOC, LGBTQIA+, gender, healthcare, income inequality, etc.)

-- Buddhist psychology and its relationship with science, neuroscience and trauma
+- Buddhist psychology and its relationship with science, public health, neuroscience, and trauma

 - Sangha building and outreach

 We especially request stories, poems, and artwork from children and teens.

 We prefer articles between 300–1,200 words and poetry up to 25 lines.
 Please send your submission in Word format, a high-resolution photo with a file size of at least 1MB to illustrate your submission (optional), a high-res photo of yourself, and a 2–3 sentence bio with your Dharma name (if any).

 We appreciate photos, artwork, illustrations, and cartoons from your local Sangha, family, and community.
 Please send high-res images as TIF or JPG files, 1 MB or larger.

 We accept submissions on a continuous, rolling basis for consideration to be published on our website.